ArasLabs/aras-workflow-approval/README.md

 8. Click **Import** in the top left corner.
 9. Close the Aras Package Import tool.

+#### Setup the Server Url Variable

+1. Login to your Innovator instance as an administrator.
+2. Navigate to **Administration > Variables** in the TOC.
+3. Search for the Variable named *ServerUrl* and open it for editing.
+4. Enter your Innovator url in the value field.
+For example, if you login to Innovator at https://myhost.com/Innovator11SP14, use that as the value.
+   * Do not include a trailing slash at the end of the url.
+   * Do not include "/Client" or any additional characters in the url path.
+1. Save and close the Variable item.

 #### Option 1: Use the Aras Workflow Approval email message template

 1. Log in to Aras as an administrator.